 Handle tricky convos on topics like vaccintation

-As hard as it can be, try to remain curious as this can help us step back from unhelpful judgements.
+Stigma around COVID and vaccinations still exists.
+As hard as it can be, try to remain curious in this situation as this can help us step back from unhelpful judgements.
 There may be very valid reasons why someone is unable to have a vaccination.
 Many medical conditions are invisible and we don’t have a right to question someone about their situation.
 We do however have the right to make our own decisions including whether we get vaccinated, follow health advice around hand-washing and mask wearing or abide by check-in requirements.

 The key to any tricky conversation is respect and perspective.
 Can we see the situation from the other person’s point of view?
 We don’t have to agree with them but we can show respect and try to listen.
 If the relationship you have with the person means you can get into a deeper conversation, have a look at this great resource from the Red Cross.

 Social stigma means being treated differently, judged or discriminated against because of a perceived connection to an illness, most recently, COVID-19.
 People may say things or behave in ways that convey blame or shame.
 Stigma can stop people asking for the help they need, lead to poorer mental health and in lots of ways, slow recovery.
 It can also push people to hide symptoms to avoid discrimination.
 We may fear losing wages, being ignored by friends or ostracised by our community.
 These are situations none of us want to face.